TrentonZero/trentonzero.github.io/_posts/2021-11-25-a-thanksgiving-post.md

 Thanksgiving.
 Thanksgiving was made permanent by Lincoln in the midst of the Civil War, if Twitter can be believed.
 Everything is America is new, or at least newer than it appears.
 Yet, Thanksgiving feels eternal, even sempiternal.

 The Christian vision of time, of course, at its most fundamental, is teleological.
 There will be an end of the age, and an end of time, when everything has culminated.
-But, the Church awaits that end in cyclic time, the birth and suffereing and death and resurrection of Christ repeated and repeated and repeated in the hope and expectation that, with enough lathering, we will put on Christ.
+But, the Church awaits that end in cyclic time, the birth and suffering and death and resurrection of Christ repeated and repeated and repeated in the hope and expectation that, with enough lathering, we will put on Christ.

 How will Heaven be?
 Eternal progression or eternal cycles or a sempiternal present?
 I've always heard it described that latter way, but that's not the model we are really given.
 We are given cyclic time as our model of Heaven.